 Yes, a format for the transition plan has been prepared for employers who have transferred their scheme to an insurer or IORP (PPI in Dutch), or are planning to transfer their scheme to such an institution.
-The format for the transition plan is available here.
+The format for the transition plan can be found at www.werkenaanonspensioen.nl/onderwerpen/transitieplan-regeling-bij-een-verzekeraar-ppi.